 Since Ryan had a leukemia that was notorious for relapse, Ryan was recommended for a bone marrow transplant.
 Late one evening, we received a call from our physician at UCLA.
 Ryan’s twin sister, Lauren was letter for letter, number for number, a perfect match all of the way down the line.
 We celebrated by hugging her and kissing her and crying on her, thanking her for her special gift.

 Ryan received his sisters bone marrow on March 18th, 2009 and we celebrated his five-year post-transplant anniversary in March of 2014.
-Today Ryan is currently enjoying first grade, riding bikes, playing soccer and going great.
+Today Ryan is currently enjoying elementary school, riding bikes, playing soccer and going great.